CMHAAorg/cmhaa-website/site/content/contact.md

         select_label: I am interested in...
         select_options:
           - option_id: membership
-            option_text: Membership
+            option_text: Becoming an Alliance member
           - option_id: Program information
-            option_text: Learning more about CMHAA's program
+            option_text: Learning more about the Alliance's initiatives
-          - option_id: General
-            option_text: General enquiry
           - option_id: member initiatives
-            option_text: Connecting with one of your members about their workplace mental health initiatives
+            option_text: Connecting with an Alliance member about their mental health initiatives
           - option_id: speaking
-            option_text: Having someone from CMHAA speak at an event
+            option_text: Having someone from the Alliance speak at an event
           - option_id: providers
-            option_text: Sharing information about a product or service that supports mental health
+            option_text: Sharing information about a product/service that supports mental health in the workplace
+          - option_id: General
+            option_text: Something that's not listed above
         select_error_message: Please select your area of interest
       - type: FC03_text_area
         text_area_id: message